 In 1998 the College opened a new wing, the School of Design for Industry and now houses all of its activities on the Thomas Street campus in the centre of Dublin.
 Since 2005 PhD Research has been undertaken together with post-doctoral research.
 NCAD’s primary degree awards are Level 8 on the National Framework of Qualifications, but offers courses from Level 6 to Level 10.

 NCAD’s Library houses NIVAL, the National Visual Arts Library, supported by the Arts Council of Ireland, which is a unique resource on the Island for research in art and design, containing papers, documents, and archives of Irish artists, designers, and organisations.

-NCAD has over 950 full time students and a further 600 students who take award and non-award bearing part-time classes.
+NCAD has over 1,300 full time students and a further 700 students who take award and non-award bearing part-time classes.
 The College has four Schools, Design, Education, Fine Art, and Visual Culture.
-With the exception of the Industrial Design course, first year provides the first year of all undergraduate courses, but this will change in 2013.
-The curriculum has been revisioned from a four year to an integrated three year undergraduate programme and a two year postgraduate degree (3+2) with the option to continue to PhD study (+3), the three year degree will operate with a modular common first year.
+In 2013 the curriculum was consolidated into an integrated three year undergraduate programme and a two year postgraduate degree (3+2) with the option to continue to PhD study (+3).

-Artists and designers of international repute are invited to teach or give special lectures in the College.
+Artists and designers of international repute teach or give special lectures in the College.
 Exchange programmes with colleges and universities in Europe and the United States now take place annually and individual staff members are linked to numerous professional organisations at home and abroad.
 NCAD is a member of the Europe League of Institutes of the Arts.
-Parallel to the change to 3+2 (+3) NCAD has also recently established a strategic Academic Alliance with University College Dublin and is now a Recognised College of UCD.
-This will facilitate the development of new courses, the internationalisation of the student body, and the transformation of the campus.